-They can be divided into 4 or more pieces and leave to dry for a day.
-The next day, we bunch the strings together and plant in pot of succulent potting mix.
+They can be divided into 4 or more pieces and left to dry for a day.
+The strings are then bunched together and planted in pot of succulent potting mix.
 Roots usually appear in about 3 weeks in the growing season and new shoots will start appearing after approximately a month.

 In our experience, leaves do not propagate very well, but it is not impossible.
 They will grow a root system first and then shoot out a new branch.
-The little stalk will need to be planted into the potting mix and watered every so often.
-Growing a whole new String of Pearls plant just from a leaf also takes a long time.
+The little branch will need to be planted into the potting mix and watered every so often.
+Growing a whole new String of Pearls plant just from a leaf also takes a very long time.
 Beware that most leaves just rot.

 If you don’t have time to water every day, put a plastic bag over the pot/tray and tie in a knot/ This will keep the potting mix wet for longer.
 Germination period of Senecio Rowleyanus can be anything between a few weeks to 2-3 months.
 The seeds germinate quicker in spring/summer.

-It seems these plants prefer being outdoors in a bright shade and dislike too much sun, especially in the warmer months.
-They will cope with some morning sun and even a little more in the cold months but in summer the sun can burn the delicate branches and leaves.
-If the plants are in shade, they will happily cope with the heat of above 40C (104F).
+These plants prefer being outdoors in a bright shade and dislike too much sun, especially in the warmer months.
+Senecio Rowleyanus will cope with some morning sun and even a little more in the cold months but in summer the sun can burn the delicate branches and leaves.
+If the plants are in shade, they will live through heat of above 40C (104F).

-It is best String of Pearls succulent is planted in a pot with a drainage hole as it can rot if left sitting in stagnant water.
+String of Pearls should be planted in a pot with a drainage hole as it can rot if left sitting in stagnant water.
 Outdoors, they shouldn’t mind the rain, even if it rains for extended periods, but the potting mix will need to be well draining and of good quality.